neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 !media unit_cell_solid_temp_midplane.png
   id=unit_cell_solid_temp_midplane
-  caption=Solid temperature predicted by the MOOSE heat conduction module with physics feedback from either OpenMC-NekRS or OpenMC-THM on the axial mid-plane. style=width:100%;margin-left:auto;margin-right:auto
+  caption=Solid temperature predicted by the MOOSE heat transfer module with physics feedback from either OpenMC-NekRS or OpenMC-THM on the axial mid-plane. style=width:100%;margin-left:auto;margin-right:auto

 On each axial layer, the OpenMC model receives a total of 14 temperatures